-On the Beach is an Australian classic set in Melbourne in the 1950’s about the end of the world.
+What a powerful reading experience!
+On the Beach is a modern classic set in Melbourne in the 1950’s about the end of the world.

 The Northern Hemisphere is gone.

 A nuclear war between China, Russia and the USA has obliterated everything north of the equator.
 Australasia, South America and South Africa are now simply waiting for the cloud of fallout to drift south with the changing of the seasons.